 Sorry, but no other title for this one.
 The principle is interesting.
 Another version of the signed folded card.
-This time a nice switch.
 Let me explain a basic switch first along with the principle.
 You will need a small tea sieve.
 Take a playing card, fold it into quarters, and fix it onto a piece of cardboard.
 Now using flat black spray-paint, spray the underside of the card black.
 Place this card into the tea sieve (I prefer to actually glue it there) so that its corners lock into the mesh of the sieve.

 The unsprayed side of the card should be visible when you hold the tea sieve in the way shown in the photo.
 What I discovered was that when you turn the tea sieve down, due to the black art principle (and of course when you wear something dark or black), the card can’t be seen anymore.
 This applies even to when you place the tea sieve onto a dark surface.

 For this, you need a duplicate (unprepared) folded card.
 I assume you are using this in a routine with a signed card (Ambitious card or something else) where you do the Mercury Card Fold to arrive in the position for the switch.

 By the way: a most convincing Mercury Card Fold that works without detection is that of Cody Fisher.
 Check out his handling of the Mercury card Fold (he calls it the „Mercury Sleeve Fold") on his DVD.
 It’s great.

 I hold the tea sieve in my left hand and have the folded card in a finger palm position in the right.
 Both hands are about waist height.
 Two actions now happen simultaneously: the left hand turns the tea sieve, and the right hand opens at the same time, letting its palmed card fall onto the table.
 In unison, the illusion of the card coming from the tea sieve is perfect.
 In one fluent motion, the left hand places the tea sieve in a sort of “face-down” position onto the mat.
 The pictures show the switch clearly.